Survey Software: R survey functions

 - Most Unix systems.

-R is distributed as precompiled binaries for Windows, Mac, and as
+R is distributed as precompiled binaries for Windows and Mac, and as

 auto-configuring source code for Unix.
-Most parts of the code should
+Most parts of the survey code

-be easy to port to work with S-Plus; some suggestions are included in
+should be easy to port to work with S-Plus; a port of version 3.6-8

 Pricing and terms.